cloudnative-pg/cloudnative-pg/docs/src/backup.md

 !!!
 Warning
-    Beware of setting the target to primary when performing a cold backup strategy on volume snapshots, as this will shut down the primary for time needed to take the snapshot, impacting write operations.
+    Beware of setting the target to primary when performing a cold backup strategy on volume snapshots, as this will shut down the primary for the time needed to take the snapshot, impacting write operations.

 When the backup target is set to `prefer-standby`, such policy will ensure backups are run on the most up-to-date available secondary instance, or if no